 NOTE The spare pins in the Magnet Station cable can be used for additional temperature sensors or other functions in various magnet system configurations.
-These custom pin functions will be documented with a specific magnet.
+These custom pin functions will be documented in the materials provided with the magnet.

 LHE LEVEL / TEMP CONNECTORS